I tried deploying an AI agent to AgentCore using AgentCore CLI

 CleanShot 2026-03-22 at 12.05.52@2x

-The wizard is quite thorough.
+The wizard is thorough in its questioning.

 I enabled Long-term and short-term memory, which activated three long-term memory strategies: SEMANTIC, SUMMARIZATION, and USER_PREFERENCE.

-Creating Non-Interactively
+Creating non-interactively

 Command